zwacky/wicki-io/content/posts/2021-11-woff2-one-font-format-to-rule-them-all/index.md

 <br>

 Let me explain why WOFF2 scored higher than WOFF in this comparison: It all comes down to the 7 kb in file size.
-Generally if your site shows the user content more quickly, your conversion will increase—even if the gain is only in the hundred milisecond range.
+Generally if your site shows the user content more quickly, your conversion will increase—even if the gain is only in the hundred millisecond range.

 Your fonts could be:
 - blocking content from appearing (invisible text)